Dyslexia: Gene–environment interaction

-The contribution of gene–environment interaction to reading disability has been intensely studied using twin studies, which estimate the proportion of variance associated with a person's environment and the proportion associated with their genes.
-Both environmental and genetic factors appear to contribute to reading development.
-Studies examining the influence of environmental factors such as parental education and teaching quality have determined that genetics have greater influence in supportive, rather than less optimal, environments.
-However, more optimal conditions may just allow those genetic risk factors to account for more of the variance in outcome because the environmental risk factors have been minimized.
+The contribution of gene–environment interaction to reading (dis)ability, which estimates the proportion of variance (the differences in reading ability across individuals) attributable to environmental and genetic factors, has been studied extensively by comparing sets of identical twins and fraternal twins.
+Such twin studies show that both environmental and genetic influences contribute to reading development, with these two influences' relative impact varying by context.
+For example, parental education has been found to moderate genetic influences on reading (dis)ability, and teacher quality can moderate genetic effects on early reading ability.
+Moreover, in more supportive environments, genetic risk factors account for a larger proportion of the variation in dyslexia.
+This occurs because reducing environmental risks—through high-quality instruction and supportive caregiving—lowers environmental differences, making genetic effects easier to detect.
+If environmental risk factors are reduced with good teaching and a supporting caregiver environment, genetic risk factors may play a bigger role in explaining why some people have dyslexia because the genetic effect is easier to detect given that much environmental noise is bracketed-out.

 As environment plays a large role in learning and memory, it is likely that epigenetic modifications play an important role in reading ability.
 Measures of gene expression, histone modifications, and methylation in the human periphery are used to study epigenetic processes; however, all of these have limitations in the extrapolation of results for application to the human brain.

 Language

 The orthographic complexity of a language directly affects how difficult it is to learn to read it.
 English and French have comparatively "deep" phonemic orthographies within the Latin alphabet writing system, with complex structures employing spelling patterns on several levels: letter-sound correspondence, syllables, and morphemes.
 Languages such as Spanish, Italian and Finnish primarily employ letter-sound correspondence—so-called "shallow" orthographies—which makes them easier to learn for people with dyslexia.
-Logographic writing systems, such as Chinese characters, have extensive symbol use; and these also pose problems for dyslexic learners.
+Logographic writing systems, such as Chinese characters, have extensive symbol use, and these also pose problems for dyslexic learners.